Tuesday, May 20, 2025

 There were many funny moments in recovery.
 The nurse telling Stephen to look at the placenta.
 Stephen looking at the placenta.
 The nurse asking if I was sure I was ready to hop out of bed and gleefully get to the bathroom with no baby inside.

-My mom showed up in the recovery room to take Isaac after he'd nursed and let Stephen and I crash for a few minutes into an exhausted sleep.
+My mom showing up in the recovery room to take Isaac after he'd nursed and letting Stephen and I crash for a few minutes into an exhausted sleep.
 I love the image of her sitting between us smiling down at the gooey newborn while Stephen and I metaphorically died on either side of her.

 The hospital stay was short but we were back after a few days for light therapy.